bpesquet/bpesquet.github.io/content/posts/demystifying_autodiff/index.md

 ## Mathematical aspects

 Now that the big picture is set, let's try to understand how the magic happens.
 To do so, we need to dive into the mathematical side of things.
+The paper [Automatic differentiation in machine learning: a survey](https://arxiv.org/abs/1502.05767) (Baydin et al., 2015) provides a nice overview of the subject.

+### What autodiff is not

 First, autodifferentiation is not to be confused with *numerical* nor *symbolic* differentiation.